K-Scorpio/scorpiosec/content/en/posts/HTB-Freelancer.md

 In `/mnt/memprocfs/registry/hive_files` we find the raw Windows registry hive files extracted from the memory dump.
 From here, we will use the files necessary to find some credentials:

-* SAM (Security Account Manager): This hive contains information about the user accounts and the hashed passwords for local users.
+* **SAM (Security Account Manager)**: This hive contains information about the user accounts and the hashed passwords for local users.
-* SYSTEM: It usually contains system information such as driver configurations, hardware settings etc. Additionally it also holds the key needed to decrypt passwords stored in the SAM hive.
+* **SYSTEM**: It usually contains system information such as driver configurations, hardware settings etc. Additionally it also holds the key needed to decrypt passwords stored in the SAM hive.
-* SECURITY: All the information about security is stored here including rights assignments, account policies, and encrypted LSA secrets (which might have cached domain credentials and other sensitive data).
+* **SECURITY**: All the information about security is stored here including rights assignments, account policies, and encrypted LSA secrets (which might have cached domain credentials and other sensitive data).

 ![hive files list](/images/HTB-Freelancer/hive_files.png)